sanjaysaini2000/angular-todo-app/README.md

 ## Download

-Download the code in a folder and Run npm install in that folder to install all the dependencies.
+Download and unzip the code zip file then goto the unzip folder(angular-todo-app-master) and Run `npm install` to install all the dependencies.

 ## Development server